 That is all about non-representational abstract painting – no rules, no restriction, no limitation, at least in my opinion.

-I have been creating non-representational abstract painting for many years now and never looked back.
+I have been creating non-representational abstract paintings for many years now and never looked back.

 I paint regularly – daily sometimes when I can, but mostly it’s every Friday night.
 I enjoy creating large abstract paintings.